joRic20/CNN_and-Keras_for_Image-classification/README.md

 ## Installation

-Install tensorflow and create a virtual enviroment using steps Installation Instructions from https://developer.apple.com/metal/tensorflow-plugin/
+Install tensorflow and create a virtual enviroment using Installation Instructions from https://developer.apple.com/metal/tensorflow-plugin/